kmayuri-164/mayurikarne.com/content/posts/my-first-post.md

 This will give you an overview of the exam and what is required to complete the certification.
 Understand what the exam is all about.

-2) Visit the exam guide to see the contents in detail.
-You will get a solid understanding of the content you will need to prepare for the exam.
-Visit the official Google Cloud Platform documentation to clearly understand each of the GCP services. [professional_data_engineer_exam_guide_english.pdf](..%2F..%2F..%2F..%2FDownloads%2Fprofessional_data_engineer_exam_guide_english.pdf)
-These would make your GCP knowledge but you still have another essential factor to cover: “Hands-on experience”.https://cloud.google.com/docs

-3)Answer the diagnostic questions from Preparing For Your Professional Data Engineering Journey. https://www.cloudskillsboost.google/paths/16/course_templates/72 .
+2) Answer the diagnostic questions from Preparing For Your Professional Data Engineering Journey. https://www.cloudskillsboost.google/paths/16/course_templates/72 .
 Completing this 8 hrs of this course will help to understand the format of questions and what content you need for preparation.
 The diagnostic quiz after each chapter will help to identify your knowledge gap.Each chapter contains useful links/resources/labs that help you firm up your knowledge base. it is just like starter course , better not to skip.